Natural disasters are “unavoidable environmental events” that create significant life loss, injury, property damage, and dislocation.

 2. Meteorological Natural Disasters

-Meteorological natural disasters are caused by short-term but extreme changes in weather conditions.
+Short-term but extreme changes in weather conditions cause meteorological natural disasters.
 Luckily, there is usually advance warning and time to evacuate or take shelter before the disaster strikes.

 Due to climate change, meteorological natural disasters are expected to increase in frequency and strength in many parts of the world.